OneKeePass/desktop/README.md

 To build your own binary, please follow the instructions [here](./docs/BUILD.md)

 ## How to Contribute

+### Translations

+If you want to contribute translation of texts used in this application in your language of choice, please see [OneKeePass Translations](https://github.com/OneKeePass/onekeepass-translations)

+### Code
 The CONTRIBUTING document and other guidelines for code contributions are not yet ready.
 Till that time, please feel free to::
 - [Report bugs, suggest new features](https://github.com/OneKeePass/desktop/issues)

 ## License
 This project is licensed under the GPLv3.